Theoretical Foundations of

 The next section examines five key properties of the model.
 First, as cash approaches infinity the expected growth rate of consumption and the marginal propensity to consume (MPC) converge to their values in the perfect foresight case.
 Second, as cash approaches zero the expected growth rate of consumption approaches infinity, and the MPC approaches a simple analytical limit.
 Third, if the consumer is sufficiently ‘impatient’ (in a particular sense), a unique target cash-to-permanent-income ratio will exist.
 Fourth, at the target cash ratio, the expected growth rate of consumption is slightly less than the expected growth rate of permanent noncapital income.
 Finally, the expected growth rate of consumption is declining in the level of cash.
 The first four propositions are proven under general assumptions about parameter values; the last is shown to hold if there are no transitory shocks, but may fail in extreme cases if there are both transitory and permanent shocks.

-Following Carroll (1992), assume that in future periods there is a small probability that income will be zero (a ‘zero-income event’),
+In future periods there is a small probability that income will be zero (a ‘zero-income event’),

 where is an iid mean-one random variable () that has a distribution satisfying where (degenerately ).
 Call the cumulative distribution functions and (and is derived trivially from (3) and ).
-Permanent income and cash start out strictly positive, and , and the consumer cannot die in debt,
+Permanent income and cash start out strictly positive, and the consumer cannot die in debt,

 The model looks more special than it is.
 In particular, the assumption of a positive probability of zero-income events may seem objectionable.
-However, it is easy to show that a model with a nonzero minimum value of (motivated, for example, by the existence of unemployment insurance) can be redefined by capitalizing the PDV of minimum income into current market assets,7 analytically transforming that model back into the model analyzed here.
+However, it is easy to show that a model with a nonzero minimum value of (motivated, for example, by the existence of unemployment insurance) can be redefined by capitalizing the PDV of minimum income into current market assets,6 analytically transforming that model back into the model analyzed here.
 Also, the assumption of a positive point mass (as opposed to positive density) for the worst realization of the transitory shock is inessential, but simplifies and clarifies the proofs and is a powerful aid to intuition.

 This model differs from Bewley’s (1977) classic formulation in several ways.
 The CRRA utility function does not satisfy Bewley’s assumption that is well defined, or that is well defined and finite, so neither the value function nor the marginal value function will be bounded.
 It differs from Schectman and Escudero (1977) in that they impose liquidity constraints and positive minimum income.
 It differs from both of these in that it permits permanent growth, and also permanent shocks to income, which a large empirical literature finds are to be quantitatively important in micro data (MaCurdy (1982); Abowd and Card (1989); Carroll and Samwick (1997); Jappelli and Pistaferri (2000); Storesletten, Telmer, and Yaron (2004); Blundell, Low, and Preston (2008)) and which the theory since Friedman (1957) suggests are far more consequential for household welfare than are transitory fluctuations.
 (The incorporation of permanent shocks also rules out application of the tools of Matkowski and Nowak (2011) and the extensive literature cited therein).
-It differs from Deaton (1991) because liquidity constraints are absent; there are separate transitory and permanent shocks (a la Muth (1960)); and the transitory shocks here can occasionally cause income to reach zero.8 Finally, it differs from models found in Stokey et. al. (1989) because neither liquidity constraints nor bounds on utility or marginal utility are imposed.9
+It differs from Deaton (1991) because liquidity constraints are absent; there are separate transitory and permanent shocks (a la Muth (1960)); and the transitory shocks here can occasionally cause income to reach zero.7 Finally, it differs from models found in Stokey et. al. (1989) because neither liquidity constraints nor bounds on utility or marginal utility are imposed.8

-The number of relevant state variables can be reduced from two ( and ) to one as follows.
+We establish a bit more notation by reviewing the standard result that in problems of this class (CRRA utility, permanent shocks) the number of relevant state variables can be reduced from two ( and ) to one as follows.
 Defining nonbold variables as the boldface counterpart normalized by (as with ), assume that value in the last period of life is , and consider the problem in the second-to-last period,

 Since , defining from (6) for , (5) reduces to